Howden Foundation

 Our mission

-To equip those most exposed to the impacts of climate change, especially extreme heat and drought, with the tools to prepare, adapt and recover.
+To ensure those most exposed to the impacts of climate change, especially extreme heat and drought, are equipped with the tools to prepare, adapt and recover.

 Prepare

-Solutions that mitigate the risks of extreme heat or drought before they occur including risk management, early warning systems and financially preparing for potential disasters.
+Solutions that mitigate the risks of extreme heat and drought before they occur, including climate risk assessments, early warning systems and disaster response.

 Adapt

-Solutions that pioneer new and tried-and-tested approaches to cope with escalating extreme heat or drought, including sustainable infrastructure and nature-based solutions.
+Solutions that enable frontline communities to withstand the impacts of extreme weather events, including sustainable infrastructure and nature-based solutions.

 Recover

-Solutions that provide financial security for vulnerable communities facing the effects of extreme heat or drought including insurance and other forms of pre-arranged finance.
+Solutions that provide financial security and livelihood protection for communities facing the worst impacts of climate change, including insurance and other forms of pre-agreed finance.

 Our funding approach

-We don’t hold all the answers – instead, we’re here to support communities to drive their own positive change and put their people first.
+We know we don’t hold the answers – instead, we’re here to support communities to drive their own positive change, in partnership with organisations who know them and the challenges they are facing best.

-We focus on building long-term, strategic partnerships to provide organisations with income security and reduce their time spent on fundraising, freeing up more of their time for programme delivery.
-And this goes beyond financial support, offering additional resources made available through Howden.
+It is also why we focus on building long-term, strategic partnerships that provide organisations with income security and reduce their time spent on fundraising, freeing up more of their time to focus on and shape programme delivery.
+We are proud to go beyond funding for our partners and, thanks to Howden, can offer additional resources, support, and technical advice wherever it is needed most.

 Our partners